qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 projections without conversion to an internal or common format.
 Supported formats include:

-*  Spatially-enabled tables and views using PostGIS, SpatiaLite and MSSQL
-   Spatial, Oracle Spatial, vector formats supported by the installed OGR
-   library, including ESRI shapefiles,
+*  Spatially-enabled tables and views using PostGIS, SpatiaLite and MSSQL Spatial, Oracle Spatial, vector formats supported by the installed OGR library, including ESRI shapefiles,
    MapInfo, SDTS, GML and many more, see section :ref:`label_workingvector`.
 *  Raster and imagery formats supported by the installed GDAL (Geospatial Data Abstraction Library) library, such as GeoTiff, Erdas Img., ArcInfo Ascii Grid, JPEG, PNG and many more, see section :ref:`working_with_raster`.
-*  QGIS processing framework to call hundreds of native and third party algorithms from QGIS, see section Processing :ref:`sec_processing_intro`.
+*  |qg| processing framework to call hundreds of native and third party algorithms from |qg|, see section Processing :ref:`sec_processing_intro`.
 *  GRASS raster and vector data from GRASS databases (location/mapset), see section :ref:`sec_grass`.
 *  Online spatial data served as OGC Web Services, such as (WMS, WMTS, WCS, WFS, WFS-T, ...), see section :ref:`sec_ogc`.
 *  OpenStreetMap data, see section :ref:`plugins_osm`.